Nétem-nos (First Mother)

-Flo, an adult female Bald Eagle, was one of the first eight eagles to call the CPN Aviary their permanent home when she arrived just before the aviary opened in June of 2012.
-She was found injured in Florida after colliding with a vehicle.
-She was transferred here after being treated at the Florida Audubon Society Rehabilitation Center.
-The nickname Flo stuck when she arrived.
+Flo was one of the first eight eagles to call the Aviary home.
+She was struck by a vehicle and taken to be treated at the Florida Audubon Society Rehabilitation Center before being transferred here.
+Since she was from Florida, the nickname Flo stuck when she arrived.
 However, the following spring she began nest building and laid an egg.
-She was the first eagle to lay an egg at the aviary, although the egg was not fertile, she was given the new Potawatomi name Nétem-nos: First Mother.
+She was the first eagle to ever lay an egg at the aviary and although the egg was not fertile, she was given the Potawatomi name Nétem-nos which means First Mother.